We are based in Colorado Springs, Colorado. Every bolt order is hand packaged and shipped from the Rocky Mountain Front Range with your name on it.

 Cheap bolts, like Black-Oxide (most black bolts), Chrome, Zinc, and Automotive Grade, can usually be purchased for a few pennies at a local hardware store and are sold at some other online vendors.
 Most of us remember when we went to a place that specializes in bolts and found Black-Oxide.
 We thought we struck gold because they were 15 cents each.
 After about 3 months though they all began to oxidize on the surface and discolor.
 We also used to automatically think torx bolts because they were the stock style.

 That's when we realized this...

 Torx/Star bolts on Jeeps strip easily because of how shallow they are.
 Torx bits get narrower from the beginning of the bit to the end, similar to a drill bit.
 They need more depth to grab the bolt head surface and cannot properly accomplish this on a flat bolt.
 Hex/Allen head bolts do not have the same issue because the 5 sided socket walls are the same width all the way down.
-The solution is replacing old style Torx/Star head bolts with Hex/Allen head bolts.
+The solution is to replace old style Torx/Star head bolts with Hex/Allen head bolts.
 Why put the same bolt back on your Jeep that is notorious for stripping?
 Check out our 100% Guarantee.
-With the hex head ones they were more expensive, but have had less than 1 of 10000 bolts strip.
+With the hex head ones, they were more expensive, but have had less than 1 of 10000 bolts strip.
 Should you have any further questions please head to our contact us page.

 At JeepBolts.com we deal with customers, contractors, and mechanic shops WorldWide.
-JB bolts have been tested under some of the most extreme conditions from New England to Singapore.
+Our bolts have been tested under some of the most extreme conditions from New England to Singapore.
 We have shipped our bolts to dozens of countries with some of the best reviews on the web.
 When we get customers telling us how pleased they are with our bolts in different languages, we can’t help but feel some sense of pride.
 Most packages in the USA arrive within 3-4 days; while packages shipped WorldWide usually take 7-14 days.